 Employees also want to learn more.
 Offer them ways – either through mentoring, job-shadowing or taking classes – to grow professionally.
 A program where people are cross-trained can fill gaps and cover positions when someone is ill or on vacation can be especially helpful for small and midsize businesses where staffs are smaller.

 Be open and available.
 We’ve all heard about the bosses who hide behind closed doors, but employees need someone to go to.
 Recognizing a need for collaboration, more companies are opting for open-concept work areas, where everyone – including bosses – shares a space.
-This leads to more dynamic discussion, availability and creativity.
+This leads to heightened employee motivation, dynamic discussion and creativity.

 Be frank and transparent: Where does the company stand financially?
 Where does the employee stand professionally?